sid115/nix-core/docs/modules/nixos/wg-client.md

 # WireGuard VPN Client

+> Warning: This module is not actively maintained.
+Expect things to break!

 A wrapper module to connect to a WireGuard VPN server.

 View the [*nix-core* NixOS module on GitHub](https://github.com/sid116/nix-core/tree/master/modules/nixos/wg-client).